ShanLuo/shanluo.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  October 2025: Our paper titled "ViTacGen: Robotic Pushing with Vision-to-Touch Generation" has been accepted to IEEE Robotics and Automation Letters (RA-L), congratulations to Zhiyuan and the team!
+*  September 2025: Our paper titled "TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security" has been accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI), congratulations to Yang and the team! [paper link](https://ieeexplore.ieee.org/abstract/document/11184862)
 *  August 2025: I was inteterview by CGTN Europe on "Rise of the robots: How they’re solving global issues" at the IET Savoy Place.
 [YouTube interview video](https://www.youtube.com/watch?v=Ks9hy7K28KE); [News article](https://newseu.cgtn.com/news/2025-08-15/The-robots-learning-to-be-more-human-1FQ65aa0c5W/p.html)
 *  August 2025: Our paper titled "MultiClear: Multimodal Soft Exoskeleton Glove for Transparent Object Grasping Assistance" was awarded the Best Paper Award at TAROS 2025, congratulations to Chen, Letizia and Tim! [paper link](https://arxiv.org/abs/2504.03379)
 *  July 2025: Our paper titled "Tactile Robotics: An Outlook" has been accepted to T-RO! [paper link](https://kclpure.kcl.ac.uk/portal/en/publications/tactile-robotics-an-outlook)